 It’s essential for businesses to be able to show flexibility in order to survive, and when it comes to working capital optimization, organizations should deploy solutions effectively to minimize disruption and achieve the desired outcomes.

-In order to remain competitive, companies need to be able to invest in infrastructure and support research and development.
-However, the necessary funds are not always readily available.
+In order to remain competitive, companies need to be able to invest in infrastructure and research and development, but the necessary working capital is not always readily available.
 This can apply to companies of all stages and sizes.
 Tech start-ups may have the ideas and talent needed to bring new products and processes to life, but they can be constrained by a lack of cash reserves.
 Large businesses, meanwhile, may have considerable funds available within their balance sheets – but unlocking this source of cash is not always straightforward.

-Whilst adapting an approach and deploying the solution is straightforward in theory, this aspect of project management can be challenging – particularly for globally dispersed and decentralized organizations.
-In particular, you’ll need to include relevant stakeholders in the implementation of the project, communicating with them effectively at every stage.
+Whilst adapting your approach to working capital management is straightforward in theory, this aspect of project management can be challenging – particularly for globally dispersed and decentralized organizations.
+But it’s not impossible.
+Here’s everything you need to know about optimizing your working capital.

 - Proactive working capital optimization